tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 The instruction takes the form of rd <= mem[rs1 + imm12], where the rs1 field
 indicates the register containing the base address of the data memory.
-This field is connected to the i_readAddress1 port of the register file, while the o_readData1 port outputs the base address.
+This field is connected to the *i_readAddress1* port of the register file, while the *o_readData1* port outputs the base address.

 The 12-bit immediate field of the instruction is sign-extended to 32 bits, and the ALU adds it to the base address to obtain the memory address from which to read the data.

 The destination register for the loaded data is specified in the rd field of the instruction.
-This field is connected to the i_writeAddress port of the register file, while the data to be saved in the register is connected to the *writeData* port of the register file.
-During the execution of the LW instruction, a control signal known as i_regWrite is connected to the i_writeEnable port and is asserted.
+This field is connected to the *i_writeAddress* port of the register file, while the data to be saved in the register is connected to the *i_writeData* port of the register file.
+During the execution of the LW instruction, a control signal known as *i_regWrite* is connected to the *i_writeEnable* port and is asserted.

 Below is a schematic of the state elements and combinational logic connected to